-Alvord Hot Springs are located on the eastern edge of southern Oregon, between the Alvord Desert and Steens Mountain.
-The springs are situated at 4080 feet above sea level in the high desert region, on the private property (the Alvord Ranch), owned since 1970 by the Davis family.
+Alvord Hot Springs is located on the eastern edge of southern Oregon, between the Alvord Desert and Steens Mountain.
+The springs are situated at 4080 feet above sea level in the high desert region, on the private property (the Alvord Ranch), owned by the Davis family since 1970.

 A few springs feeding the pools are blistering hot, approximately 170 degrees Fahrenheit, but with ingenious engineering and a perfect cooling system, it reaches the pools at a more comfortable for soaking temperature of 100-110 degrees Fahrenheit.

 Access: 365 days 24 hours, the roads can be closed in winter

 Accommodations: RV or tent camping, Mobile Alvord Sleeping Huts, Pike Creek Campground - 1.6 miles north

 Walking distance from the parking: Short

 - 390 miles southeast of Portland

 Address: 46008 Alvord Ranch Lane, Princeton, OR 97721